libreswitch/ops/docs/ansible_user_guide.md

 ```
 ansible-galaxy init vlan
 ```
+The configuration of VLAN involves the VLAN ID, which is used by switches to determine to which port(s) or interface(s) broadcast packets are sent.
+Based on this, this VLAN role involves schema for both VLAN and Port.

-Create the default file for the vlan role as <b>defaults/main.yml</b>:
+Create the default file for the VLAN role as <b>defaults/main.yml</b>:
 ```
 ---
 # defaults/main.yml